bitnine-oss/agensgraph/doc/source/ddl.rst

 =============
 *Name*

-CREATE VLABEL –define a new vertex label
+CREATE VLABEL – define a new vertex label

 *Synopsis*